Case Studies A journey to become more intelligence driven

 The old ways

-Initially CQC managed the scheduling and processes for this change through localised spreadsheets, disparate systems, emails and paper.
-They quickly realised, however, that there were difficulties with this approach.
+Initially, CQC managed the scheduling and processes for this change through localised spreadsheets, disparate systems, emails and paper.
+CQC quickly realised, however, that there were difficulties with this approach.
 A spreadsheet crashed or data accidentally got overridden, wasting time and adding pressure to an already complex operation.
 Resource allocation was not necessarily based on demand, which resulted in inconsistencies and potential for local variation.
 Recording how much actual time was spent on inspections was not visible, and management information was difficult to collect and interpret.

 Changing course